skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **guess** *(string)* - Default: *'h0'*

-  This argument determines initial guess method for DFTB/SSR method.
+  This argument determines the initial guess method for DFTB/SSR method.
-  The *'read'* option with DFTB/SSR method is supported in 20.2 version (or newer).
+  The *'read'* option with DFTB/SSR method is supported in version 20.2 (or newer).

   + *'h0'*: Initial guess orbitals for DFTB/SSR method are generated from the diagonalization of non-SCC Hamiltonian.
   + *'read'*: Initial guess orbitals are read from the 'eigenvec.bin' file which contains the orbitals calculated at the previous time step.